ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Such a setup is especially useful when the provider wants to periodically re-issue the challenge.
 CNAMEs allow automating the renewal process by letting the intermediary place the random token in their DNS instead of needing continuous write access to the user's DNS.

 Importantly, the CNAME record target also contains a random token issued by the intermediary to the user (preferably over a secure channel) which proves to the intermediary that example.com is controlled by the user.
 The intermediary must keep an association of users and domain names to the associated intermediary-random-tokens.
-Without a linkage validated by the intermediary during provisioning and renewal there is the risk that an attacker could leverage a "dangling CNAME" to perform a "Subdomain takover" attack ({{SUBDOMAIN-TAKEOVER}}).
+Without a linkage validated by the intermediary during provisioning and renewal there is the risk that an attacker could leverage a "dangling CNAME" to perform a "subdomain takeover" attack ({{SUBDOMAIN-TAKEOVER}}).

 When a user stops using the intermediary they should remove the domain control validation CNAME in addition to any other records they have associated with the intermediary.